-1. Register for ANTH 5950/5930
+1. Register for ANTH 5950

-Students must be registered for ANTH 5950/5930 during their last semester, even if graduating in the summer.
-For thesis track students, please review the Continuous Enrollment Policy and Rollover Option for more.
+Students must be registered for ANTH 5950 during their last semester, even if graduating in the summer.
+Please review the Continuous Enrollment Policy and Rollover Option for more.

 2. Notify the Programs Coordinator

 If not sooner, by the second week of your last semester, notify the Programs Coordinator that you are intending to graduate that term.
 The Programs Coordinator will audit your file to ensure all forms and paperwork are complete.
 The Programs Coordinator will send important information about application and submission deadlines.
 If you decide you will not be able to graduate as planned, please let the Programs Coordinator know immediately.